 The Manitoba Craft Council (MCC) was founded in 1978 as Manitoba’s only not-for-profit arts organization dedicated exclusively to contemporary craft.
 Our purpose is to promote, develop and advocate for contemporary craft and its makers in Manitoba.
-For almost 40 years, the organization has worked to ensure that contemporary craft and the artists who produce it are supported, recognized and celebrated for their contribution to the cultural and economic life of Manitoba.
+For over 40 years, the organization has worked to ensure that contemporary craft and the artists who produce it are supported, recognized and celebrated for their contribution to the cultural and economic life of Manitoba.

 Over the course of its history, the MCC has engaged Manitobans with the rich diversity of craft.
 Emerging originally out of the Studio Craft movement of the 1960-70s with its emphasis on fine craft, the MCC has grown to embody an even broader vision, encompassing the full spectrum of what contemporary craft is today.
 The current MCC membership includes senior and emerging professional craftspeople, university trained visual artists and self-taught DIY crafters.
 Their work can be functional, sculptural, decorative, conceptual, relational, installation-based or performative, etc. The MCC strives to produce a range of opportunities and programming that addresses the interests and concerns of its broad and diverse membership.